Over an alleged property dispute, a man fatally shoots his parents, grandmother, and sister.

 Abhisek was hiding at a hotel before detectives apprehended him, Sharma told reporters, and he confessed to the crimes during a police questioning.
 “The accused stayed in a hotel both before and after the crime was committed.
 We can’t rule out the potential of other people being involved.
 Due to property and family problems, the accused admitted to committing the crime.
 Sharma was quoted in the Hindusthan Times as saying, “We will ascertain the grounds during his remand.”

-According to a senior police official, Abhisek informed his maternal uncle, who lives nearby, that his house door was shut and no one was answering the bell.
+According to a senior police official, Abhishek informed his maternal uncle, who lives nearby, that his house’s door was closed and no one was answering the bell.
 He was apparently instructed to bust through the door by his maternal uncle.